-NMED objected that the original bill would have the effect of transferring NMED's statutory mandate and authority for protecting public health and the environment to county planning commissions.
-However, the HJC substitute clearly requires that all permit applications be evaluated by NMED (and by the Office of the State Engineer) and that the county planning commission shall not issue a permit unless the State Engineer and the Department of Environment have determined that the sustainable development testing site or sustainable development research proposed to be conducted at the site will not damage land, water or air adjacent to the site or will not permanently damage the area of the site.
+However, the act very clearly requires that all permit applications be evaluated by NMED (and by the Office of the State Engineer and other agencies) and that the county planning commission shall not issue a permit unless it first determines that, "no state or local agency, evaluating the testing site permit application ... has determined that the sustainable development testing site or sustainable development research proposed to be conducted at the site will damage land, water or air adjacent to the site or will permanently damage the area of the site."